THE PARENTING GUIDE : CHAPTER 3

 THE CONSTANT CONDITIONER

-What we take for granted is what usually affects us most.
+What we take for granted is usually what affects us most.
 From the pretty tree in the front yard that unknowingly causes us to sneeze three months a year, to a messy room that installs subconscious chaos and a messy internal structure.

 How Children Incorporate Their Environment